dates1967/simpleinvoices/si4win/ReadMe.txt

 ==Configuration:==

-	To configure options for Simple Invoices itself please visit http://SimpleInvoices.org/install
+	To configure options for Simple Invoices itself please visit [Install] (http://code.google.com/p/simpleinvoices/wiki/Install)

-	To configure options specific to "SimpleInvoices for windows" (not Simple Invoices) open and edit Settings.ini in the "Simple Invoices For Windows" folder.
+	To configure options specific to "Simple Invoices For Windows" (not Simple Invoices) open and edit Settings.ini in the "Simple Invoices For Windows" folder.

 	* GUI=1